UBC-DSCI/introduction-to-datascience-python/source/viz.md

 ```

 This section will cover examples of how to choose and refine a visualization given a data set and a question that you want to answer,
 and then how to create the visualization in Python using `altair`.
-To use the `altair` package, we need to import the `altair` package.
+To use the `altair` package, we need to first import it.
 We will also import `pandas` to use for reading in the data.

 ```{code-cell} ipython3
 import pandas as pd